jhpce-jhu/jhpce_mkdocs/docs/sw/sas.md

 As of April 2024 it is located in `/dcl02/alexande/data/MARKETSCAN/`

+As of August 2024 the latest version of the data is located in `/dcl02/alexande/data/MARKETSCAN2024/`

 ## Using SAS interactively

 The amount of memory you request for your interactive session depends on the size of the data you will be manipulating.

+If you learn how to work with SAS in batch mode, you can execute jobs without having to wait for slow X11 protocol transmissions of the SAS graphic interface.
+And you can queue up a series of jobs to run without being present.
+See our [SAS batch mode](./sas.md#running-sas-job-in-batch-mode) section below.

 ### Without Browser Support
 If you do not intend to do any *plotting* or use the *built-in help*, you can start sas with a simple "sas" command.